Connecticut Lemon Law (42-179 - 42-186)

 In any action by a consumer who is a lessee against the manufacturer of a motor vehicle, or the manufacturer’s agent or authorized dealer, based upon the alleged breach of an express or implied warranty made in connection with the lease of such motor vehicle pursuant to section 42-179, the lessee shall, at the time of the service of process upon such manufacturer, manufacturer’s agent or authorized dealer, notify the lessor of such motor vehicle of such action by registered or certified mail, return receipt requested, and such lessor may petition the court to be made a party to the proceedings.

-- Co-counsel, Thompson Consumer Law Group PLLC (Managing Attorney Russell S. Thompson IV, Arizona Bar No: 029098) Co-counsel, Weisberg Consumer Law Group PA (Managing Attorney Alex Weisberg, Florida Bar No: 0566551)
+- Co-counsel, Weisberg Consumer Law Group (Managing Attorney Russell S. Thompson IV, Arizona Bar No: 029098) Co-counsel, Weisberg Consumer Law Group (Managing Attorney Alex Weisberg, Florida Bar No: 0566551)

-In Connecticut through this site, Chester Bukowski, Jr., Attorney at Law provides Lemon Law representation with Weisberg Consumer Law Group PA and litigates claims under state and federal consumer financial protection laws dealing with vehicles with Thompson Consumer Law Group.
+In Connecticut through this site, Ms. Cindy D. Cartier, Attorney at Law provides Lemon Law representation with Weisberg Consumer Law Group PA and litigates claims under state and federal consumer financial protection laws dealing with vehicles with Thompson Consumer Law Group.
 Click here for more information about these law firms and how they may be able to help you.